rails/rails/guides/source/active_storage_overview.md

 `Disk` and `S3`) and the configuration they require.

-NOTE: Configuration files that are environment-specific will take precedence: in production, for example, the `config/storage/production.yml` file will take precedence over the `config/storage.yml` file.
+NOTE: Configuration files that are environment-specific will take precedence: in production, for example, the `config/storage/production.yml` file (if existent) will take precedence over the `config/storage.yml` file.

 ### Disk Service